SvetlanaMaria/project/README.md

 ### 6.3 Experiment 3: Conditional lyrics generation with the same prompt <a name="experiment_3"></a>

-Training with a full dataset to generate song lyrics similar to those of a specific artist.
+Experiment setup: Training with a full dataset to generate song lyrics similar to those of a specific artist.
 The dataset is Genius lyrics, and the artist and the prompt are determined by the arguments specified in argparse.
+Similarly to experiment 1, we use the same prompt for all the artists.
+Here we trained and tested on 5 artists: 50 Cent, Taylor Swift, Queen, Justin Bieber, and The Notorious B.I.G..

+Hypothesis: Since we use the complete dataset, on more data the model should be even better fitted for lyrics generation in general.
+As for lyrics specific to a particular artist, though the model is fed with lyrics of a lot of different artists, we expect it to keep to the style and vocabulary of the chosen artist.

+Results: Here you can find some extracts of results that prove the hypothesis.
+W&B link:
-* Input prompt: "You are"
+* Input prompt: "I will"
-    * Artist: 50 Cent
+    * Artist: Taylor Swift
      ```
-    I'm not a person with money, I don't care if you gave me stuff, I don't care if you went out and stolen
-    I'm not a person with feelings, I'm a person that likes to drink
-    There's no way you were gonna give me crap
+    On top of the world
+    And then you'll get used to it
+    When my light shines on the stars
+    You'll still smell them the same burning from day to day
+    I'll send you in
+    On top of the world
+    And then you'll get used to it
+    When it's time to shine
      ```
+    * Artist: Justin Bieber
      ```
-    I'm not giving a fuckin' man a fuck, I ain't get no respect
-    But I did make my girl want sex, boy
+    Come on D'you know all that I hold dear
+    I'll take a trip with you, baby girl, I will see you in the mirror
+    You know you are a big part of who I am
      ```
+     ```
+     Let's go, D'you know all that I hold dear
+     I'll take it
+     Marry you babe, please, you know I'ma hold onto you all your life
+     (Oh-Oh!)
+     We'll make love, girl(Yeah)
+     It's been a long time since we last met
+     Still on the edge of love, we're sure it's real
+     ```
+    * Artist: The Notorious B.I.G.
+     ```
+     I'm not looking for drama anymore
+     There's a good reason I'm here
+     But then you find your way
+     And I try, but I don't show 'em
+     She don't wanna hear it
+     So it's gotta be slow
+     I mean, I am the slowest motherfucker I knew

+We can see that our results are similar to those of experiment 1, the lyrics stick to the style and the language of the chosen artist.
-Results: Lyrics of enhanced quality and coherence (though there is still quite a bit of room for improvement).
+However, we note that there is still quite a bit of room for improvement in terms of coherence of the lyrics.
-The main issue was again the lack of computational resources.
+The main issue is the lack of computational resources to increase the dataset and/or further fine-tune the parameters.

-TODO: links to report/charts/screenshots of obtained resuts???? (weights and biases or other)
+Here you can find mode examples with a different prompt:
 <p align="right"><a href="#toc">To top</a></p>

 ### 6.4 Experiment 4: T5 model <a name="experiment_4"></a>